RagnarB83/ash-documentation/docs/setup.rst

     #Install the NEW (development) branch of ASH.
 Approx. 390 MB
     python -m pip install git+https://github.com/RagnarB83/ash.git@NEW

+*Option 2:* (if you want to help develop ASH.
+Don't use if you already did Option 1).

-Option 2 (mostly if you want to help develop ASH): Download ASH from Github and set PYTHONPATH.
+Download ASH from Github and set PYTHONPATH.
+(Don't do this if you did Option 1 above!)

 .. code-block:: shell